Overview of Climate Leadership Initiative

 - Develop and administer CLI’s Learning Culture, including overseeing team-wide learning sessions and building processes to cascade new learnings to the team.

 Ideal Candidate Profile

-The Knowledge Manager position normally operates out of CLI’s primary office located in San Francisco, CA. Candidates should expect to work on-site once it has been deemed safe to return to work.
-However, due to circumstances caused by the novel coronavirus, the team at CLI is currently working remotely full-time.
-Recognizing that this is a highly unusual and rapidly evolving situation, questions on work logistics and travel requirements will be actively addressed during the course of the search process.
+Due to circumstances caused by the novel coronavirus, the team at CLI is currently working remotely full-time.
+Recognizing the evolving situation in 2021, questions on work logistics and travel requirements will be actively addressed during the course of the search process.

 CLI values, celebrates, and supports a diverse and inclusive environment throughout its organization.
 All qualified candidates who contribute to CLI’s broad commitment to diversity are strongly encouraged to submit their materials for consideration.

 The search for a Deputy Director, Global Climate Strategies for Climate Leadership Initiative is being led by: